 You asked me if I understood, she thought.
 And I answered.
 However, she didn’t voice her objections.
 Better for him to keep talking.

 “Type Two BioChromatic Entities,” he said, “are what people in Hallandren call Lifeless.
 They are, in a way, like Type One entities--only with some very large differences.
-They only require a few Breaths to Awaken--anywhere between one and fifty, depending on the Commands used--and they feed off of their own color when being invested.
-They don’t present an aura when Awakened, but the Breath sustains them somewhat, keeping them from needing to eat.
+They only require a few Breaths to Awaken--anywhere between one and fifty, depending on the Commands used--and they feed off of their own color when being Invested.
+They don’t present an aura when Awakened, but the Breath sustains them, keeping them from needing to eat.
 They can die, however, and need a special alcohol solution to remain functional past a few years of Awakened status.
 Because of their organic host, their Breath clings to the body, and cannot be withdrawn once Invested.”

 “I know a little about them,” Vivenna said, “Denth and his team have a Lifeless.”